 Ever since then I have thrown myself into the amazing world of microbiology and never looked back!

-Looking at the smaller picture
+My Work: Looking at the smaller picture

 To paraphrase Shrek;